Elizabeth Schuessler PT, DPT

 What do you do to stay healthy and well?

 I am a believer in variety being the spice of life.
 I enjoy a balance of strength training, cardio, and stretching; and find that my body feels it’s best when I am best able to balance all three into a workout, or throughout my week.
-I am a fan of formal exercise classes particularly spin, yoga, and group strength training; but also appreciate time to myself to work on whatever my body needs.
+I am a fan of formal exercise classes particularly spin, yoga, and group strength training; but also appreciate time to myself to work on whatever my body is telling me it needs.
 I am also an avid cook and appreciate a homemade meal.
 That way I can make sure what I am eating is fresh and healthy!

 What are your favorite hobbies/things to do?